nrozmus/gambling_hotels/README.md

 # Easy Reservations w_jQuery

 Hello and thanks for trying out my software.
-This is a mock hotel reservation application that runs on Ruby on Rails with jQuery!
-It offers rooms from two different hotels at exceptional prices.
-Once you have registered, either through my site or GitHub, you can reserve as many rooms as you want, as long as that room type is available.
-To add a more realistic feel for the program, I even give you an 'estimated price' for your stay!
-Enjoy my new SPEEDY app, you'll never find these rooms at a better price!
+This is a mock hotel reservation application that runs on Ruby on Rails with Javascript, now!
+It still offers ALL those great features of the original Easy Reservations site just with some jQuery and JS upgrades!
+To highlight some of these improvements now, a user  has the ability to add room reviews, as well as view a hotels rooms immediately, WITHOUT waiting for an new page to load!
+Gott'a love Javascript!
+Hopefully these user written reviews can provide a clear picture of what to expect from your desired room!
+Enjoy my new updated app, you'll never find these rooms at a better price.

 ## Installation